Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

 \subsection{Algorithm for Spinor-Index Canonicalization}

-At the heart of the spinor-index arithmetic utilized in the rest of the SusyPy module is spinor-index canonicalization.
-In particular, the algorithm ``SpinorCombine" transforms an expression \(\mathcal{E}\), involving terms which are products of elements with spinor indices, into a canonical expression which maximally combines factors by exploiting (monoterm) symmetries, the spinor metric, and sorting. ``Combining" refers to multiplication of the form \((B)_{\alpha}{}^{\beta} (C)_{\beta}{}^{\gamma} = (BC)_{\alpha}{}^{\gamma}\) which attaches spinor indices to the product of pure Lorentz tensors following the NW-SE convention\footnote{See footnote \ref{NWSE_note} regarding the relevance of NW-SE convention in particular dimensions.} that this combination can only occur given a dummy pair in which the first index is contravariant and the second covariant.
-As mentioned in \S\ref{using_susypy}, spinor indices are distinguished from vector indices by attaching the former to a Cadabra ``indexbracket" \((\cdot)_{\alpha \beta}\) surrounding an object rather than to an object directly.
-To achieve the maximum combination, ``SpinorCombine" loops through each term in \(\mathcal{E}\) and breaks it down into a coefficient \(c_0\), the factors \(S\) involving spinor indices (i.e., those identified as indexbrackets), the set \(I\) of underlying Lorentz tensors of the latter (e.g., if \((B)_{\alpha \beta} \in S\), then \(B \in I\)), and the remaining factors \(S^c\) (the complement of \(S\) in the set of factors of the term).
+The algorithm ``SpinorCombine,'' previewed earlier, transforms an expression \(\mathcal{E}\), involving terms which are products of elements with spinor indices, into a canonical expression which maximally combines factors by exploiting (monoterm) symmetries, the spinor metric, and sorting. ``Combining'' refers to multiplication of the form \((B)_{\alpha}{}^{\beta} (C)_{\beta}{}^{\gamma} = (BC)_{\alpha}{}^{\gamma}\) which attaches spinor indices to the product of pure Lorentz tensors following the NW-SE convention\footnote{Strictly speaking, NW-SE convention is only necessary if the spinor metric is antisymmetric, i.e., in dimensions with \(t_0 = 1\), but there is no error and relatively little computational overhead in forcing NW-SE convention anyway, and the spinor metric is antisymmetric in most dimensions of interest for supersymmetry.} that this combination can only occur given a dummy index pair in which the first index is contravariant and the second covariant. ``SpinorCombine'' loops through the terms in \(\mathcal{E}\) and breaks each down into a coefficient \(c_0\), a set \(S\) of spinor-indexed factors (i.e., indexbrackets or spinor metrics in the term), a set \(I\) of underlying Lorentz tensors of the latter (e.g., if \((B)_{\alpha \beta} \in S\), then \(B \in I\)), and the remaining factors \(S^c\) (the complement of \(S\) in the set of factors of the term).
 Each element \(s \in S\) has at most two spinor indices,\footnote{\(s \in S\) with two spinor indices (and \(s \in S^c\)) is bosonic and \(s \in S\) with one spinor index is fermionic.
 Hence, an element with \(3\) or more indices cannot carry any additional physical significance and is absent in any calculation of interest.} so the set \(O\) of indices of the \(s \in S\) is recorded as an array of 2-tuples \(o(s)\) for all \(s \in S\), where the second entry of \(o(s)\) is left null if \(s\) carries only one spinor index.
-For example, if the term is \(2 (A)_{\alpha \beta} (B)_{\gamma}\), then \(c_0 = 2\), \(S = \{(A)_{\alpha \beta}, (B)_{\gamma}\}\), \(I = \{A, B\}\), and \(O = \{({}_{\alpha}, {}_{\beta}), ({}_{\gamma}, \textnormal{None})\}\).\footnote{In the next few sections, even when indices are given in isolation, we will frequently impart them the correct parity.}
+For example, if the term is \(2 (A)_{\alpha \beta} (B)_{\gamma}\), then \(c_0 = 2\), \(S = \{(A)_{\alpha \beta}, (B)_{\gamma}\}\), \(I = \{A, B\}\), and \(O = \{({}_{\alpha}, {}_{\beta}), ({}_{\gamma}, \textnormal{None})\}\).\footnote{In the next few sections, even when indices are given in isolation, we will frequently impart them the appropriate parity.}